-Drainage Problems.
 The combination of flat terrain and poorly drained soils creates several development problems in the Monroe Planning Area.
-The problem of ponding, which is associated with poor drainage and can present development restriction, is discussed in the Natural Hazards section.
+The problem of ponding, which is associated with poor drainage and can present development restriction, is discussed in the Natural Hazards or "Goal 7" section.
 This section will discuss soil septic suitability and dwelling suitability.